Photo Credits: Unsplash

 Share

-The act itself represents a genuine structural improvement.
-It consolidates four existing procurement regulations into one, streamlines procedures from six to two, and gives contracting authorities significantly more discretion over competitive process design.
+The UK act represents a genuine structural improvement.
+It consolidates four procurement regulations into one, streamlines procedures from six to two, and gives contracting authorities more discretion over competitive process design.
 It requires organisations to formally weigh social value alongside cost and quality — embedding local jobs, community outcomes, and environmental improvements as standard criteria.
 Supplier performance is now publicly rated on a five-point scale, and a central digital platform lowers barriers for SMEs throughout the supply chain.

 (The views expressed by the writer are his/her own and do not necessarily reflect the views or positions of BusinessRiver.)